MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 in some form or another which will be determined in implementation or described below.

+Note that for the purposes of this RFC, snapshot efficiency is of no concern.
+Optimizing for code-complexity and shorter implementation time is preferred.
+We can revisit efficiency at a later point in time.

 The following is what is believed to be an exhaustive list of the pieces of state needed for partial snapshotting support: